Frequently Asked Questions

 If you contact a farm or farm organization/business in the above network that’s interested to host you, email MESA and let us know the contact information.
 MESA will then contact the farm or business on your behalf to invite them to join our program as your Host.

-Day-to-day life involves living and training full-time at your Host placement to gain hands-on, sustainable agriculture experience over a full season.
+Daily life involves living and training full-time at your Host placement to gain hands-on, sustainable agriculture experience over a full season.
 Stewards usually live at the their Host assignment for the full training period.
-Depending on the Host placement you accept, your should expect 32-48 hands-on training hours per week.
+Depending on the Host placement you accept, your should expect an average of 40 training hours per week.
 You may also spend 2-6 hours/week doing the online curriculum and/or developing a sustainable “SPRIG” project with your Host.
 Hosts provide a variety of agricultural activities throughout the program season.
 Daily activities can be physically strenuous and repetitive during peak season.
 MESA’s online agroecology curriculum is designed to complement your training activities and further your learning objectives.

 Agricultural training can involve long hours and highly variable daily scheduling based on the season.
 On-farm activities are led by the Host or a supervisor, and will vary by season.
 Each placement offers different educational and social opportunities; Stewards may be invited to attend family or community gatherings, farmers’ workshops, visit other organic farms, conduct an on-site “SPRIG” project with their Host, etc.